 Simply put how much this lead generation channel would or is costing you per calendar month.
-I always like to include my time cost in here as well, so if you are spending 20 hours a month blog posting and content writing, multiply that by your hourly rate to see the cost.
+We always like to include our time cost in here as well, so if you are spending 20 hours a month blog posting and content writing, multiply that by your hourly rate to see the cost.

 What is the potential conversion rate?

 This is easier for some than others, for example with your website, if you have Google Analytics set up correctly you will be able to track conversions and know the exact % for organic, pay per click, referrers, etc. With others you may have to set up some internal tracking methods, like asking customers where they heard about your business to help work out a conversion rate.
 Otherwise you might want to research industry norms for each channel type.